mrtstr/obsidian/code/rust/r trait.md

 START
 Basic
 [[r trait]] in [[rust]]
-- how to define the return type of function by its traits?
+- how to define the return type of function by its traits and how to annotate it?
 - how to define a trait for another trait?

 Back: